La Royante: The neo-Gothic chapel

 Directly accessible from within the main building, the chapel is embedded in a perpendicular wing.
 The nave shows two bays with ribbed vaults, supported by Corithian pillars.
 Each bay is decorated with two statues of the evangelists of both sides.

 The choir area ends on a canted apse and is lit by five colorful stained glass windows Saint Thomas, Virgin Mary, Saint Dominic, Saint Joseph and Saint Francis of Assisi.

-Its altar is topped with a small dais, surrounded by two scenes: on the left, a haloed lamb, symbolizing the Jesus Christ, lies on a promontory from which a spring sours and where two deers - the faithful - are drinking; right, two doves drinking from the same cup, symbolizing sweetness and Christian virtues.
+Its altar is topped with a small dais, surrounded by two scenes: on the left, a haloed lamb, symbolizing the Jesus Christ, lies on a promontory from which a spring sours and where two deer - the faithful - are drinking; right, two doves drinking from the same cup, symbolizing sweetness and Christian virtues.

 In front of the altar, the pavement is decorated with neo-Romanesque pattern, and bears the inscription "Pavete Sanctuarium meum ad", i.e. : "Be fearful at the approach of my sanctuary" Just above, a winged dragon twists inside three circles.
 The initials of the couple at the origin of the chapel, Fortuné and Thomasine Broquier are drawn on each side of the altar.

 Fortuné Broquier, a lawyer in Marseille, close to senior officials of the Crown, acquired the property in 1857.
 He is also shown at the bottom of a pillar in the back of the chapel.